DSWoodin/DSWoodin/README.md

 ## About Me
 👶 I'm South Korean, I was born on 2001
 📚 Bachelor's degree in Geomatics Engineering and Computer Engineering
-🌟 Interested in Data Science and Computer Vision
 😄 Beginner in programming now but aspiring to become an autonomous driving developer

 ## 🌟 Interests